Thick Hair Low Maintenance Short Bob Hairstyles: The Structure

 Stacked/Graduated Bob

 Shorter at the nape, stacked layers build roundness and remove weight.
 Front is left a touch longer for faceframing.
 Perfect for wavy or thick straight hair looking for movement.
+For those wanting even more fullness or length, this cut pairs beautifully with clip hair extensions for a seamless, voluminous finish.

 Textured or Razored Bob